Administrators during a special meeting said that their budgets for the 2012-13 school year will not change much from this year's spending plan.

 Burger said the district saves money by consolidating testing days, such as was done during middle school testing.
 The mentoring program for new teachers, which costs $550 per instructor, is "extremely important," he said, and will be continued.
 Burger said that he would like to train additional specialists in dealing with harassment, intimidation and bullying.

-Technology coordinator Clifford Conover said that he worked with a $40,000 this year, but next year's budget is a "significant increase" because of the lease purchase of over 170 computers which were deployed throughout the district.
+Technology coordinator Clifford Conover said that he worked with a $40,000 this year, but next year's budget is a "significant increase" because of the which were deployed throughout the district.

 An online portal for parents will open during the fourth quarter of the school year, making it easier for them to track the progress of their children.